fx-giant/giant-documentations/visual/map.md

 ### Longitude/Latitude

-Both Longitude and Latitude values should be in numerical data type such that it is <0.000000>.
+The **Longitude** and **Latitude** bindings determine the specific location of data bubble(s) shown on the map chart.
+Both values should be in numerical data type such that it is <0.000000>.
 It should not be in GPS coordinate values such that it is <0° 0' 0" N> or <0° 0' 0" E>.

-## Other Settings

-### All/Top/Bottom

-By default, the option selected is All (which means, all the data points will be shown in the chart).
-Select Top or Bottom, followed by the number of data points required to show the selected number of top-most data rows **OR** selected number of bottom-most data rows.

 ### Group